 They have completed a class and received a grade or credit for it.
 This also includes classes that a student receives a substandard grade in (D, F, FW, and NC).Students with substandard grades must repeat the course.

-A student places in ESL, but prefers to take an English class (these student may retake the langauge or ESL test after 6 months).
+A student places in ESL, but prefers to take an English class (these student may retake the language or ESL test after 6 months).

-- A student is currently enrolled in a math and/or English course (these students must drop or withdraw, prior to being eligible for a retest).
+- A student is currently enrolled in a math, English, credit ESL, and/or Chemistry 151 course (these students must drop or withdraw, prior to being eligible for a retest).
 Please speak with an Assessment staff person for advice if this is your intention.

 Scores will be valid for two calendar years from the date the test was taken.
 If no college English, math, or ESL courses are taken for two years, students must retest to update their assessment profiles.